WiFi module ESP8266

 Project URL:https://github.com/PetoiCamp/OpenCat/tree/main/ModuleTests/ESP8266WiFiController

-There're 3 files in the project:
+There are three files in the project:

 ESP8266WiFiController.ino: Arduino sketch with server core code.

-mainpage.h:welcome page (html) in a char array.
+mainpage.h: welcome page (HTML) in a char array.

-actionpage.h:action controller page (html) in a char array.
+actionpage.h: action controller page (HTML) in a char array.

 Please put them in the folder named "ESP8266WiFiController", then open the ino file and download it to the ESP8266 WiFi module.